6 Mother’s Day writing prompts

 My mother is a treasure, like shiny nuggets of gold.

-1. Does your mother have a nickname for you?
-Where did she get that name?
+Does your mother have a nickname for you?
+Where did she get it?
+Does she call you by that name all the time, or just now and then?
+How does having this nickname make you feel?

-3. What do you think a perfect day for your mother would be like?
-Write about one thing you could do to help make that wonderful, imaginary day become a reality.
+What do you think a perfect day for your mom would be like?
+Make a list of 10 things you think would make her happy.
+From your list, choose one thing you could do to help make that wonderful, imaginary day become a reality.